National Grouch Day - October 15

 National Grouch Day

-• In 1969, Oscar the Grouch made his debut on Sesame Street.
+• Oscar the Grouch debuted on Sesame Street in 1969.

 National Grouch Day is observed on October 15 each year.